-For long I have viewed the job of UI/UX designers as one that ensures a clean looking product with the best experience as possible.
+For a long time, I have viewed the job of UI/UX designers as one that ensures a clean-looking product with the best experience possible.
 This is still true, but I have never thought about the depth of work required to get the best results.

 A case in point

 I found myself working on the API for a booking feature of an app, Most of my work was influenced by the mockups of the app, Unlike most bookings where you have pre-created slots for users to choose from, this was the kind where there are opening and closing times, which meant a user was allowed to pick times between the opening and closing times.
 This was represented on the mock-up as a simple time picker.

 On the backend side of things, I just went ahead to create an endpoint that accepts bookings, cross-checking against existing bookings to prevent overlaps then persist.
 From the frontend standpoint, things were not exactly ok.

 You see if the user is presented with all possible dates they might end up receiving error messages each time the date they pick overlaps till they finally picked a free time range, which is not the best experience.
 The next best solution was to populate the time picker with available time slots, the challenge here is we might just end up with a lot of time slots to scroll through.